Chile: Patagonia & Easter Island

 After four busy days in Patagonia, the morning is free to rest or window shop from our hotel, or consider joining the optional excursion listed below.

-Mylodon Cave Walk: Travelers interested in seeing a difference face of Patagonia are invited to join us after breakfast for a short drive to walk at a place of archeological significance — Mylodon Cave Natural Monument.
+Mylodon Cave Walk: Travelers interested in seeing a different face of Patagonia are invited to join us after breakfast for a short drive to walk at a place of archeological significance — Mylodon Cave Natural Monument.
 It was here that the world’s best-preserved remains of a Mylodon, a genus of a giant sloth (5000 pounds) that became extinct thousands of years ago, were discovered in 1895 by a German explorer.
-Price ~ TBD
+Price ~ $85 per person

 Following a group lunch in Puerto Natales, a flight north takes us to Santiago, where tonight’s hotel is a 5 minute walk from the luggage carousels, a logistical decision to prepare us for tomorrow’s departure for Easter Island.